rhboot/shim/SBAT.md

-is typically configured to trust 2 authorities for signing UEFI boot code, the Microsoft UEFI Certificate Authority (CA) and Windows CA. When malicious or security compromised code is detected, 2 revocation mechanisms are provided by compatible UEFI implementations, signing certificate or image hash.
+is typically configured to trust 2 authorities for signing UEFI boot code, the Microsoft UEFI Certificate Authority (CA) and Windows CA. When malicious or security compromised code is detected, 2 revocation mechanisms are provided by compatible UEFI implementations: signing certificate or image hash.
 The UEFI Specification does not provides any well tested additional revocation mechanisms.